Company town: Model company towns in Britain

 Bournville (1895), near Birmingham, was established by the Cadbury brothers, George and Richard.
 George and Richard Cadbury chose to transfer the Cadbury factory to this new site to provide their employees with improved living conditions and a country environment that they could enjoy – a far cry from Birmingham's busy, smoky city centre.
 The firm provided education as a compulsory academic course, and workers were allowed to complete commercial or technical training.
 The Cadburys also encouraged their workers to get involved in the social life of Bournville by providing sports facilities, athletic and cultural clubs, and social events such as summer parties.
 George Cadbury, a Quaker, preached Christian values, such as respectability, thrift, and sobriety, and sought to unify the Bournville community through rituals such as gift-giving between employer and employee.
 The firm also established work councils, such as the Women's Works Council, and supported trade unions.

-Bournville represented the union of industry and nature as the company town boasted the attractiveness of the countryside and low-density development with well-built and visually appealing dwellings.
+Bournville represented the union of industry and nature as the company town featured the attractiveness of the countryside and low-density development with well-built dwellings.
 Unlike Port Sunlight, Bournville catered for a mixed community, where residences were not restricted to the workforce only.
 Bournville illustrated how, towards the end of the nineteenth century, low-density development was being punctuated along with the provision of open air, space, and sunlight.
-Bournville's gardens, parks, tree-lined streets, sense of spaciousness, and country setting enhanced its aesthetic appeal and demonstrated George Cadbury's endeavour to provide workers with a healthy, beautiful, and well-ventilated environment.
+Bournville's gardens, parks, tree-lined streets, sense of spaciousness, and country setting demonstrated George Cadbury's endeavour to provide workers with a healthy and well-ventilated environment.

 The Bolsover Company developed two exemplary mining communities in Derbyshire during the late nineteenth century: Bolsover (1891) and Creswell (1896).
 The Bolsover Company aimed to provide improved living conditions for the miners and their families in these model industrial villages.
 The houses at Creswell were built in concentric circles, and within these circles was a large open parkland and a bandstand.
 Not only did the Bolsover Company aim to provide better housing, but they also wished to improve workers' moral fibre, believing that the provision of facilities and the promotion of workers' welfare would discourage drunkenness, gambling, and bad language.
 The Bolsover Company provided facilities deemed beneficial for employees at both villages, including clubhouses, bowling greens, cooperative society stores, cricket pitches, and schools.
 During the early years of these model industrial villages, the Bolsover Company organized various events intended to enhance community life, such as flower shows, lectures, sporting events, concerts, teas, and dances.